-Producer Brian Grazer, ICM super-agent Chris Silbermann, Jeffrey Katzenberg, Candice Bergen, MPAA chairman Charles Rivkin, and CAA co-chairman Bryan Lourd are Hollywood figures who may hit the ski resort for what has been dubbed summer camp for billionaires.
+Producer Brian Grazer, ICM super-agent Chris Silbermann, Jeffrey Katzenberg, Candice Bergen, MPAA chairman Charles Rivkin, “Breaking Bad” creator Vince Gilligan, and CAA co-chairman Bryan Lourd are Hollywood figures who may hit the ski resort for what has been dubbed summer camp for billionaires.

 Guests aren’t just culled from the executive suites.
 There are several people who represent the worlds of politics and advocacy, among them Environmental Defense Fund President Fred Krupp, diplomat Martin Indyk, Cleveland Clinic CEO Toby Cosgrove, NYPD Deputy Commissioner for Intelligence & Counterterrorism John Miller, and Smart Approaches to Marijuana Co-Founder Kevin Sabet.